cory321/pistachio/README.md

 PHP unit tests can be run with:

-`npm run test-unit-php`, before you do this you should run the Docker containers in which these tests will be run in, by using: `npm run test-unit-php:run-docker`
+`npm run test-unit-php`, before you do this you should run the Docker containers in which these tests will be run in, by using: `npm run test-unit-php:run-docker`.
+You'll likely have to run `npm run test-unit-php:setup` the very first time as well, to set up some test instrumentation.

 JavaScript unit tests can be run with: